Guide Dog Class Lecture: Working with Rounded Corners

 Let’s start with the Curb Approach

-A critical element to working this type of area is gaining a curb approach that gives proper alignment for street crossings.
+A critical element to successfully navigating this type of area is ensuring that the curb approach allows for proper alignment for street crossings.
 How is the curb approach different than a squared-off corner?
 As you approach the intersection you will feel your dog begin to follow the curve of the sidewalk around the corner.
 At this point, allow your dog to follow the curve of the sidewalk for a few steps.
 Then, without stopping, have your dog hopp-up to the curb.
-At the same time you give this verbal cue, gesture towards the down curb and your original line of travel.
-By traveling slightly around the corner and then directing your dog to the down curb, you will be better aligned for a safe crossing.
-When you get there, praise and reward your dog.
+At the same time, you give this verbal cue, gesture towards the down curb and your original line of travel.
+By traveling slightly around the corner and then directing your dog to the down curb, you will be better aligned for a safe street crossing.
+When you get to the down curb, praise and reward your dog.

 The number of steps taken around the corner may vary.
 Your length of stride, the degree to which the corner is rounded, and how quickly you notice the start of the curve will all influence when you make your move to the down curb.